 A merrier band of mechs on the tray.

 Had he put all of the stuff from the tray inside the foam, he'd only have 3 slots left.
-In a direct size-to-1980s-giant-robot-density comparison, the tray is a clear winner:
+In a direct size-to-1980s-giant-robot-density comparison, ShapeShift is the clear winner:

 The black colour also helps them look a little bit more modern.